knative/eventing/docs/spec/sources.md

     duck.knative.dev/source: "true" # <-- required to be a source.
 ```

-CRDs should be added to the `sources` category:
+CRDs SHOULD be added to the `sources` category:

 ```yaml
 spec: